vmactions/omnios-vm/README.md

 # Under the hood

-We use Qemu and Libvirt to run the OmniOS VM.
+We use Qemu to run the OmniOS VM.